 One of the things most of us love about kayaking is about removing ourselves from civilization, about being out in nature, and about discovering beautiful places.
 But the more of us are out there and doing this the greater of an impact we will have on these places.
 We want to be mindful of the impact we are having as kayakers and as visitors to the land and sea we travel on and we want to keep that impact to a minimum.

 One aspect to consider is that we are traveling on traditional First Nations land.
 We want to treat the land and the communities we visit with respect.
 Please inform yourself and adhere to any First Nations protocols for visitors that may be in effect.

-Another amazing resource is the BC Marine Trails Code of Conduct which addresses both: conduct on First National land as well as reducing your environmental impact.
+An amazing resource is the BC Marine Trails Code of Conduct which addresses conduct on First National land as well as reducing your environmental impact.
+The Code of Conduct was developed through consultations, research, peer review, and public input for the BC Coast.
 We recommend every kayaker familiarizes themselves with the code of ethics and adheres to it.